azriel91/peace/doc/src/technical_concepts/state/logical_state.md

     Option 3 may coexist with option 2.

-    **Note:** State discovery may be expensive, so it is important to be able to show a saved copy of what is discovered.
+    **Note:** State discovery may be expensive, so it is important to be able to show a stored copy of what is discovered.